 - Emergency equipment including a company-issued first-aid kit and satellite phone

-- You will receive a Lifetime Hiking Membership entitling you and your family to a lifetime discount of 10% off any Wildland Trekking hiking trip after your first one!
+- You will receive a Lifetime Hiking Membership entitling you, your spouse and kids to a lifetime discount of 10% off any Wildland Trekking hiking trip after your first one!

 - Sunscreen, toiletries and personal items

 - Water bottles and a headlamp or flashlight

 - Guide gratuity (industry recommendation is 10-20% of trip cost)